hapax/hapax.github.io/assets/teaching.md

 ## 3. The real world <a id="sec-3" name="sec-3"></a>

-A second direction out of the scrubland is the application of mathematics to problems in the real world.
+A second direction out of the scrubland is *applied mathematics*, understood broadly.
-Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly, since it is the home (or perhaps graveyard) of *word problems*.
+Unlike beauty, which never gets much of a rhetorical look in, the phrase "real world" is bandied about almost recklessly, since it is the home (or perhaps graveyard) of the dreaded *word problem*.
 Here are some word problems from our textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist3.png"
     width="80%" />
-		    <figcaption><i>World problems.</i></figcaption>
+		    <figcaption><i>"World" problems.</i></figcaption>
 	</div>
 	</figure>

-Questions about objects the students have encountered and can visualise (mothballs, sandpiles) are good.
+These illustrate some of the pitfalls of word problems and textbook efforts at "real world" mathematics.
+They are not without promise.
-Connecting rates of change to geometry is also good.
+They feature real objects, like mothballs and sandpiles, and connect rates of change to geometry.
-But somehow, the end result is still more shrubs!
-We have "world problems": contrived, lifeless exercises which provide no insight or motivation.
-They grow in a region of the scrubland, unironically marked by a little cardboard sign saying "real world".
+But they are still contrived and lifeless; there is no motivation, no insight.
+We are still in the scrubland, and not in the real world at all.
+If you'll pardon the pun, they have a *world* problem.

 ## An elementary example